TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/default-examples.md

 ```

-At first, we need to import everything that is necessary for our component:
+First, we need to import everything that is necessary for our component:

-- `React` and `useState` - we will explain below why we need `useState` in this example
+- `React` and `useState` - we will explain why we need `useState` in the example below
 - `SafeAreaView`
 - `createNotifications` - to set the basic config and pull out our `notify()` function
-- `useNotificationController` - to pull out `remove()` and `modify()` functions (we will explain them below)
+- `useNotificationController` - to pull out the `remove()` and `modify()` functions (we will explain them below)
-- `SuccessButton` and other buttons - are just styled `Text` components which imitates our buttons:
+- `SuccessButton` and other buttons - they are just styled `Text` components that imitate our buttons:

   ```typescript jsx
   import React, { VFC } from 'react'